Moderna says its low-dose COVID shots work for kids under 6

 While the study wasn’t large enough to detect very rare side effects, Moderna said the small doses were safe and that mild fevers, like those associated with other common pediatric vaccines, were the main reaction.

+Hudson Diener, 3, only briefly cried when getting test doses at Stony Brook Medicine in Commack, New York.
+His parents welcomed the study results and hope to learn that Hudson received the vaccine and not dummy shots.

+“We are really hoping to get the answer we’re looking for soon so we can take a deep breath,” said Hudson’s mom, Ilana Diener.
+Wednesday’s news should “hopefully be a step closer for his age group to be eligible for the vaccine very soon.”

-Booster doses have proved crucial for adults to fight omicron and Moderna currently is testing them doses for children, either a third shot of the original vaccine or an extra dose that combines protection against the original virus and the omicron variant.
+Boosters have proved crucial for adults to fight omicron and Moderna currently is testing those doses for children as well — either a third shot of the original vaccine or an extra dose that combines protection against the original virus and the omicron variant.

-The FDA will determine whether to authorize emergency use of little-kid shots once Moderna submits its full data.
-Then the Centers for Disease Control and Prevention would recommend who should get them — and Goodman said there may be debate about shots for higher-risk children or everyone.

-Hoge said he’s optimistic the company will be able to offer its vaccine “across all age groups in the United States by the summer.”

 Moderna says its original adult dose — two 100-microgram shots — is safe and effective in 12- to 17-year-olds.
-For elementary-age kids, it’s using half the adult dose.
+For elementary school-age kids, it’s using half the adult dose.

-But the FDA never ruled on Moderna’s application for teen shots because of concern about a very rare side effect.
-Heart inflammation sometimes occurs in teens and young adults, mostly males, after receiving either the Pfizer or Moderna vaccines.
-Moderna is getting extra scrutiny because its shots are a far higher dose than Pfizer’s.

 About 1.5 million adolescents have used the Moderna vaccine in other countries, “and so far we’ve seen very reassuring safety from that experience,” Hoge said.